m00qek/luci-sso/docs/how-to/developer/development-workflow.md

 make -C devenv package SDK_ARCH=mipsel_24kc
 ```

 Native C compilation is guarded by a sentinel file in `bin/lib/.built`.
-If you modify files in `src/`, the sentinel is invalidated and the next `make compile` rebuilds the C components.
+If you modify files in `src/`, the sentinel is invalidated and the next `make -C devenv compile` rebuilds the C components.

 ---